 “What good is your truth if it costs an innocent, mute, creature its life?”
 Yama replied.
 “Compassion, not adherence, is the basis of pure truth.”

-The moral of this story does not mean that we should tell lies just because truth is expensive.
-It simply means that more than a strict compliance to a certain principle or rule, one ought to consider the time, place and circumstances.
+The moral of this story does not mean that we should tell lies just because the truth is expensive.
+It simply means that more than strict compliance to a certain principle or rule, one ought to consider the time, place and circumstance.
 This leads me to the crux of the matter.
 There are two types of truths.
 Pure and impure.